-Intervention studies are extremely valuable, but by definition are designed to introduce intervention-related changes that make it more difficult to track the natural course of recovery and post-trauma difficulties.
+Intervention studies are designed to introduce intervention-related changes that can make it more difficult to track the natural course of recovery and post-trauma difficulties.

 The PACT/R Archive accepts datasets from intervention studies with intervention conditions clearly coded, and clearly described.

 - Studies in which children were recruited because they are experiencing post-trauma psychosocial difficulties (i.e., treatment-seeking samples)